chandan989/P.R.I.S.M./README.md

 ### Special Technology Tracks

-We built the Glass Box to directly showcase the power of the complete **Gemma Developer Ecosystem**, claiming all 5 Special Tracks by demonstrating how they stack to solve local execution for massive models.
+We built the Glass Box to directly showcase the power of the **Gemma Developer Ecosystem**, claiming 3 Special Technology Tracks by demonstrating how they stack to solve local execution for massive models.

 | Track | How P.R.I.S.M.
 Uses It |
 |---|---|